-TAMUK is committed to creating and maintaining an educational environment free from all forms of sex discrimination, including sexual misconduct and/or related retaliation.
-Any action involving sexual misconduct, sexual harassment, violence, coercion, and intimidation will not be tolerated.
+TAMUK is committed to creating and maintaining an educational environment free from all forms of sex discrimination, including sexual harassment, sex-based misconduct, and/or related retaliation.
+Any action involving sexual harassment, sex-based misconduct, violence, coercion, and intimidation will not be tolerated.
 These acts have a real impact on lives.
 They not only violate a person's feelings of trust and safety, but they can also substantially interfere with a student's education.